-Dennis Southam & Associates offers full turnkey project management for composite projects.
-DSA can provide project management assistance from project inception right through to commissioning, including design, procurement, manufacturing, transport, and installation.
+Dennis Southam & Associates offers total turnkey project management for composite projects.
+DSA can provide project management assistance from project inception to commissioning, including design, procurement, manufacturing, transport, and installation.

 Our team of project managers understand the process.
-Breaking the stages down into four different stages makes the overall process easier.
+Breaking the stages down into four different stages makes the overall process more manageable.

 Stage 1: Design

 The design stage is key to ensuring the project meets all regulations.
 Starting with the concept, we define the needs, goals and objectives.
 Next comes design development; this is where it starts to get more technical.
 Variants such as size, materials, plans and fittings are all considered to provide the best solution.
-Once this stage is complete final drawing and construction specs will be finalised for use throughout the remainder of the project.
+Once this stage is complete final drawing and construction specs will be finalised for use throughout the project’s remainder.

 Stage 2: Pre-construction

-Pre-construction starts with finding the right personnel.
+Pre-construction starts with finding suitable personnel.
 In this stage, we plan who will be executing the project.
-Planning for materials, deliveries, and equipment is crucial in making sure there are no delays to the project.
+Planning for materials, deliveries, and equipment is crucial in ensuring there are no delays to the project.
 The site is investigated to flag any environmental and construction issues which may arise.

 Stage 3: Procurement